 This program is designed for the needs of students with no prior knowledge or experience in truck driving.
 The objective is to provide students with an in-depth look at the trucking industry and a thorough introduction to long haul truck driving.
-The program is structured to provide students with basic knowledge and practical skills necessary to take the Class A CDL test and assist in preparing them to become entry level over-the-road, regional or local drivers of tractor-trailers and other commercial vehicles.
-The Class A CDL is administered by the State, and can include doubles and triples, tank truck, and hazardous materials endorsements.
+The program is structured to provide students with basic knowledge and practical skills necessary to take the Class-A CDL test and assist in preparing them to become entry level over-the-road, regional or local drivers of tractor-trailers and other commercial vehicles.
+Graduates receive a Class A CDL administered by the State, and can include doubles and triples, tank truck, and hazardous materials endorsements.
 Successful completion of the program qualifies graduates to work in a co-driver/driver trainee position, although some graduates may be qualified to work as a solo driver, depending on individual skill development and employer requirements and policies.
-The program takes approximately 5 weeks to complete, and includes 150 clock hours of instruction, including 98 hours of academic theory and lab activities, 52 hours of behind the wheel driving time and the CDL test.
-The program is divided into the 6 courses described below.
+The program takes approximately 12 weeks to complete, and includes 150 clock hours of instruction, including 98 hours of class and lab, 52 hours of behind the wheel driving time and the CDL test.
+The program is divided into the 6 courses described in the Catalog.
+Tuition: \$4,995.00

-Tuition: \$4995.00